-Increased revenue through demand for "green" building/LEED certification designations (short-term)
+1. Potential customer interest in Travelers products or services related to "green" building, LEED certification or similar designations (short-term)

-State and local regulatory requirements such as OneNYC (GBEE - Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the 2023 Top 10 States for LEED: New York, Illinois, Massachusetts, Washington, Georgia, Virginia, California, Colorado, Hawaii and Maryland.
+State and local regulatory requirements such as OneNYC (Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the 2024 Top 10 States for LEED: Massachusetts, Illinois, New York, Washington, Maryland, California, Texas, Nevada, Colorado and Virginia.
 Travelers consults with industry advocates for better building standards that are designed to increase the survivability of commercial and residential structures.